Korean Demilitarized Zone: North Korean side of the DMZ

 DMZ, North Korea.
 Electric fences are used as a means to seal North Korea off from South Korea.
 Behind the fence is a strip of land mines.

 The North Korean side of the DMZ serves primarily to stop an invasion of North Korea from the south.
-Its other purpose is to ensure that North Korean citizens face significant difficulty in any effort to defect to South Korea.
+Its other purpose is to ensure that North Korean citizens face significant difficulty in defecting to South Korea.

-From the armistice until 1972, approximately 7,700 South Korean soldiers and agents infiltrated into North Korea in order to sabotage military bases and industrial areas.
-Around 5,300 of them never returned home.
+From the armistice until 1972, approximately 7,700 South Korean soldiers and agents infiltrated into North Korea to sabotage military bases and industrial areas.
+Around 5,300 of them never returned.

 North Korea has thousands of artillery pieces near the DMZ.
 According to a 2018 article in The Economist, North Korea could bombard Seoul with over 10,000 rounds every minute.
-Experts believe that 60 percent of its total artillery is positioned within a few kilometers of the DMZ, acting as a deterrent against any South Korean invasion.
+Experts believe that 60 percent of its total artillery is within a few kilometers of the DMZ, acting as a deterrent against a South Korean invasion.